Skip Navigation

 AiVi’s broad litigation background has provided her with an understanding of the business needs of her clients.
 She candidly counsels owners and executives on practical, day-to-day issues, firmly believing that the best litigation lawyers are the ones who insulate their clients from being sued.
 “As much as I love litigation, my aim is to keep my clients out of it,” she says.

-AiVi is a recipient of an Inspirational Women of Worcester Award, presented by Worcester Union Athletics in March 2019.
-She is also a 2017 recipient of the Worcester Business Journal’s Outstanding Women in Business Award.
-(Click here to view a brief video assembled in AiVi’s honor.)
-AiVi also is a 2016 recipient of the YWCA of Central Massachusetts Katharine F. Erskine award in the category of Business & Law, which honors women who have shown not only achievement in their professions, but also dedication to promoting diversity through social and racial equality, community involvement and serving as a role model for women and girls.
+AiVi is a recipient of an Inspirational Women of Worcester Award, presented by Worcester Union Athletics in March 2019, and a 2017 recipient of the Worcester Business Journal’s Outstanding Women in Business Award.
+AiVi is also a 2016 recipient of the YWCA of Central Massachusetts Katharine F. Erskine award in the category of Business & Law, which honors women who have shown not only achievement in their professions, but also dedication to promoting diversity through social and racial equality, community involvement and serving as a role model for women and girls.
+In 2019, AiVi gave the commencement speech at Quinsigamond Community College and shared her personal story of struggle.
+Watch her address here.

 Among her many roles at the firm, AiVi is a leading contributor to three of the firm’s blogs: Campus Counsel, At the Bar with Bowditch and The Case for Inclusion.
 Her opinion and legal commentary pieces are frequently featured in publications such as the New England Journal of Higher Education and Worcester Business Journal.
 She is also the former Chair of the firm’s Diversity Committee, which is devoted to “progress within the firm and in the communities where we live and work,” according to AiVi.
 Her commitment to this progress is demonstrated through her frequent seminars and talks on issues of diversity in the workplace.